 WHAT WE DO

 Grow Your Own Illinois (GYO-IL) recruits, supports and encourages individuals who are committed to classroom teaching in or near their home communities.
 Our goal is for the Illinois teacher population to reflect the rich racial diversity of its students.
-In order to achieve that goal, we offer a full range of tools to our candidates — including financial and academic assistance, social-emotional support, and culturally sustaining instructional strategies — so they can graduate with a teaching license.
-We believe that Illinois students, their communities, and the teacher candidates themselves are all enriched by this process.
+In order to achieve that goal, we offer a full range of tools to our candidates, including financial and academic assistance, social-emotional support, and culturally sustaining instructional strategies, so they can attain a teaching license.
+We believe that Illinois students, their communities, and the teacher candidates are all enriched by this process.

 A rainbow-tinted photograph of a small group of GYO teacher candidates stand together.